 Sunday market at Blå

-There are not many places where you can feel at home… and actually bring them home with you afterwards.
-Fuglen is one of them: this beautiful vintage shop, where you can buy Scandinavian design furniture from the 50s and the 60s, also doubles as a coffee shop (by day) and a cocktail bar (at night).
+There are not many places where you can feel at home… and actually bring a piece home with you afterwards.
+Fuglen is one of them: this beautiful vintage shop, where you can buy Scandinavian design furniture from the ’50s and ’60s, also doubles as a coffee shop (by day) and a cocktail bar (at night).
 So basically relax on the couch, order something to drink, and ponder which of the items that surround you should be your next purchase.
 While you’re pondering, one of Fuglen’s many cool events might start taking place somewhere near you.

-Another flea market that will spoil you for choice.
-Situated inside Birkelunden public park, this market is open yearly on most Sundays, from noon to 7pm (or until it gets dark in the winter months).
-Here you can find anything from homeware from the 40s to books and DVDs from the 00s — and everything in between.
-Peruse carefully, hidden treasures may await you in every stand.
+Another flea market that will spoil you for choice, this market is situated inside Birkelunden public park and is open yearly on most Sundays, from noon to 7pm (or until it gets dark in the winter months).
+Here, you can find anything from homeware from the ’40s to books and DVDs from the 2000s – and everything in between.
+Peruse carefully, because hidden treasures may await you in every stand.